-The problem is, that you are faced with a vast variety of choices: Oils, edibles, topicals, vapourisers.
+The problem is that consumers are faced with a lot of CBD products: tinctures, edibles, topicals, vaporisers.
 Feeling like an uphill struggle, you are sitting there wondering well what’s right for me, and how much do I use?

-Feeling confused with the number of choices and product concentrations is totally normal and expected.
+Feeling confused with the number of choices and product concentrations is normal and expected.
 Each different consumption method offers a distinct advantage, and each has its uses to be utilized for a specific purpose.